yasmine01545/ObjectDetection/README.md

 Test it with random images and video.
 # Database
 The COCO Dataset
-The MS COCO dataset is a large-scale object detection, segmentation, and captioning dataset published by Microsoft COCO stands for Common Objects in Context, as the image dataset was created with the goal of advancing image recognition.
+The MS COCO dataset is a large-scale object detection, segmentation, and captioning dataset published by Microsoft.

+COCO stands for Common Objects in Context, as the image dataset was created with the goal of advancing image recognition.

 The COCO dataset contains challenging, high-quality visual datasets for computer vision, mostly state-of-the-art neural networks.
 # List of the COCO Object Classes
 The COCO dataset classes for object detection and tracking include the following pre-trained 80 objects: